Marty Doerschlag - Proprietor/Founder

 Russell Lichtenthal - Hospitality and Sales

 Born and raised in The Garden State (exit 11 NJ Turnpike).
 Growing up around food was a big part of my family culture.
 Large gatherings for holidays, regular get-togethers, and frequent trips to New York City all had food as a focal point.
-From an early age I gravitated to the kitchen to get my hands dirty.
-After accepting that I wouldn't be the next Jimmy Hendrix, I applied to culinary schools.
+From an early age I gravitated to the kitchen and applied to culinary schools after highschool.
 While at Johnson & Wales University I realized I had an affinity towards my wine classes.

 After completing my culinary degree I went to Le Cordon Bleu, in Adelaide, South Australia to study Restaurant Business.
 I studied under wine maker Robert Johnson and took numerous wine classes from Small Scale Wine Making through Wines of the World.
-Upon graduation I went to New York and cooked for a couple of years, but my free time always gravitated to wine courses.
-Shortly after, I seized a front of house opportunity allowing me to curate wine lists and have conversations with guests about food and wine.
+Upon graduation I went to New York and cooked for a couple of years, but my free time was alwasys filled wine courses.
+I seized a front of house opportunity allowing me to curate wine lists and have conversations with guests about food and wine.
 However, my most informative and life changing experiences were three years working with wine importers in China and nine months working harvest in Germany, Italy, Slovenia, and California.

 After a few conversations with Marty, Grant and a visit to Flaneur, I told Marty: "I want to be a part of this".
 We look forward to welcoming you as a guest and know you will enjoy our wines as much as we do.